Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Quakers Hill's median income among taxpayers was $60,323 in financial year 2022, according to latest ATO data aggregated by AreaSearch.
-The average income stood at $69,611 during the same period.
-These figures compare with Greater Sydney's median income of $56,994 and average income of $80,856 respectively.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates suggest a median income of approximately $67,930 and an average income of around $78,389 as of September 2025.
-Census data indicates that household, family, and personal incomes in Quakers Hill rank highly nationally, between the 76th and 88th percentiles.
-Income brackets show that the largest segment comprises 38.5% earning between $1,500 and $2,999 weekly (10,155 residents), which is consistent with broader trends across regional levels showing 30.9% in the same category.
-The district demonstrates considerable affluence with 35.1% earning over $3,000 per week, supporting premium retail and service offerings.
-High housing costs consume 16.6% of income, but strong earnings still place disposable income at the 86th percentile nationally.
-Quakers Hill's SEIFA income ranking places it in the 7th decile.
+Quakers Hill SA2 had a higher income level than the national average according to AreaSearch aggregated ATO data for financial year 2022.
+The median income among taxpayers was $60,323 and the average income stood at $69,611, compared to Greater Sydney's figures of $56,994 and $80,856 respectively.
+Based on Wage Price Index growth of 12.61% since financial year 2022, estimates for September 2025 would be approximately $67,930 (median) and $78,389 (average).
+Census data shows household, family, and personal incomes all rank highly in Quakers Hill, between the 75th and 87th percentiles nationally.
+The largest income segment comprises 38.5% earning $1,500 - $2,999 weekly (10,155 residents), consistent with broader trends across regional levels showing 30.9% in the same category.
+The district demonstrates considerable affluence with 35.1% earning over $3,000 per week.
+High housing costs consume 16.6% of income, but strong earnings still place disposable income at the 85th percentile and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income